KittyGiraudel/SassyJSON/README.md

 ### Sass

 If you only want to play around the code without cloning the repo or using npm, you can find a [single file](https://github.com/HugoGiraudel/SassyJSON/blob/master/dist/_SassyJSON.scss) containing the whole API in the [dist](https://github.com/HugoGiraudel/SassyJSON/tree/master/dist) folder.

-You can copy its content directly into [Sassmeister](http://sassmeister.com/) to play with the code.
+Also, SassyJSON is available at [Sassmeister](http://sassmeister.com/).

 ## Example